 Take a steamboat ride on Lake George

 A great way to see fall foliage is from a boat.
-The majestic Lake George is surrounded by trees, and the Lake George Steamboat Company — which is celebrating its bicentennial — does weekend cruises aboard its Minne-Ha-Ha paddlewheel steamboat (fall season through Oct.
-22, one-hour cruise $16/adults, $7.50/ages 3-11; 57 Beach Road, Lake George, 518-668-5777, lakegeorgesteamboat.com).
+The majestic Lake George is surrounded by trees, and the Lake George Steamboat Company — which is celebrating its bicentennial — does weekend cruises aboard its Minne-Ha-Ha paddlewheel steamboat (fall season through late October, one-hour cruise $16/adults, $7.50/ages 3-11; 57 Beach Road, Lake George, 518-668-5777, lakegeorgesteamboat.com).

 Ride a gondola up Whiteface Mountain

-The eight-passenger Cloudsplitter Gondola carries visitors to the top of Little Whiteface in 15 minutes (fall season through Oct.
-9, $22/adults and teens, $15/juniors and seniors, FREE 6 and under; 5021 Route 86, Wilmington, 518-946-2223, whiteface.com).
+The eight-passenger Cloudsplitter Gondola carries visitors to the top of Little Whiteface in 15 minutes (fall season through the second week in October, $22/adults and teens, $15/juniors and seniors, FREE 6 and under; 5021 Route 86, Wilmington, 518-946-2223, whiteface.com).
 On the ride, guests soar over streams, steep rock faces and colorful forests and take in views of Lake Placid and its namesake village.
 At the top, an observation deck and picnic area await.